OmarTarek-zai/zaituun-app-test/BUILD_PIPELINE.md

 # Build Pipeline for Flutter App

-This document explains the build pipeline for the Flutter app configured using GitHub Actions.
+This document outlines the creation of a pipeline using GitHub Actions to automate the build process for the Flutter app on iOS and Android on PR merge, as well as the storage of the corresponding artifacts.
 ## Workflow File Overview

 The workflow file `.github/workflows/build_flutter.yaml` is triggered on every push to the `main` branch.